felixlopz/hubrise-test-task/content/apps/dotdigital/en/configuration.md

 ### Saving the Configuration

 Once you are happy with the configuration of the dotdigital Bridge, click **Save** at the top of the page to continue to the main page.

+## Resetting the Configuration

+You can always restore the Configuration page to its default values and change the dotdigital API credentials associated with you HubRise location by clicking on **Reset the configuration**.

+## Uploading Customers in Bulk

+From the **Actions** section of the Configuration page, you can **Export** all your HubRise customers to dotdigital in bulk.
+If you choose to upload customers to an address book, the bulk upload will use the address book you specified at the top of the Configuration page.

+Note that this actions only uploads the customers' details, but not the past transactional data associated with them.